Templar Protocol User Guide

 Deposit collateral

-To add collateral to an account's position, transfer-call the market tokens with a msg
+To add collateral to an account's position, transfer-call the market tokens with a msg of "Collateralize":

 near contract call-function as-transaction \